Search

 18. Michael Zullo (Utrecht, Netherlands)

-Buford Balony says: It’ll be hard to win with 1 uncontracted player, and I think I might be seeing things, but there is a player from the team with the GAYEST name in football, Crystal Palace.
+Buford Balony comments: Winning seems challenging with one uncontracted player, and although I think I may be imagining things, there’s a player from the team with what I consider the GAYEST name in football, Crystal Palace.
 God help us.

 Newsletter